mduesterhoeft/kotlin-graalvm-custom-runtime-demo/README.md

 It takes advantage of the  [custom lambda runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) to be able to use GraalVM to run the function.
 This avoids the increased latency on cold startup.

-Read the post belonging to this repo - https://medium.com/@mathiasdpunkt/fighting-cold-startup-issues-for-your-kotlin-lambda-with-graalvm-39d19b297730
+For more information read the post belonging to this repo - https://medium.com/@mathiasdpunkt/fighting-cold-startup-issues-for-your-kotlin-lambda-with-graalvm-39d19b297730

 Run the `package.sh` to create a deployable zip file.
 This script does the following: